trustworktech/create-react-ssr-app/docs/adding-custom-environment-variables.md

 sidebar_label: Environment Variables
 ---

 Your project can consume variables declared in your environment as if they were declared locally in your JS files.
-By default you will have `NODE_ENV` defined for you, and any other environment variables starting with `REACT_APP_`.
+By default you will have `NODE_ENV`, `PORT` and `ASSETS_PATH` defined for you, and any other environment variables starting with `REACT_APP_`.

 > WARNING: Do not store any secrets (such as private API keys) in your React app!
 >